mjiang-series/MeetCuteCafe/INCREMENTAL_PROJECT_PLAN.md

 ## ✅ Phase 2 COMPLETED - Romance Foundation Delivered!

-**Completion Date**: September 29, 2025
+**Completion Date**: September 30, 2025
 **Status**: All deliverables completed and validated ✅

 ### What We Built
 - **NPC System**: Full NPCManager with Aria, Kai, and Elias using actual portrait assets
 - **Memory System**: Template-based MemoryGenerator creating narrative memories from NPC interactions
 - **Journal System**: Complete JournalScreen and MemoryDetailScreen for browsing and viewing memories
-- **DM System**: ConversationManager and DMScreen with bond-level-based canned responses
+- **DM System**: ConversationManager and DMScreen with bond-level-based canned responses and starter conversations
-- **Bond Progression**: XP tracking and level progression with feature unlocks (DMs at level 2)
+- **Bond Progression**: XP tracking and level progression with DMs unlocked from start
 - **NPC Orders**: Special orders that reward memories and increase bond XP
+- **Order Results Screen**: Complete order completion flow with memory previews
+- **Conversation History**: Screen for browsing all NPC conversations

 ### Technical Achievements
 - **Event-driven romance mechanics** with proper bond XP calculation and level progression
 - **Template-based memory generation** with mood, rarity, and NPC tagging
-- **Persistent conversation system** with localStorage integration
+- **Persistent conversation system** with localStorage integration and starter conversations
 - **Asset path management** using proper getAssetPath utilities
-- **Mobile-responsive UI** for all new screens (Journal, Memory Detail, DM)
+- **Mobile-responsive UI** for all new screens (Journal, Memory Detail, DM, Conversation History)
+- **Dynamic header system** showing NPC info and bond levels in DM screens
+- **Global responsive design fixes** eliminating scrollbars across all screens
 - **114 passing tests** maintained throughout Phase 2 development

 ### Ready for Phase 3
-Romance foundation is solid with working NPCs, memories, and basic communication.
-All systems are integrated and tested.
+Romance foundation is solid with working NPCs, memories, and comprehensive communication system.
+All systems are integrated, tested, and polished.

 ---